Respiratory allergy

 Poor control of symptoms can lead to decreased physical and mental health and underperformance at school and work.

-To help improve how young people manage AR, the National Allergy Centre of Excellence (NACE) has launched The ARISE Trial.
+To help improve how young people manage hay fever, the National Allergy Centre of Excellence (NACE) has launched The ARISE Trial.
 Participants are randomised into one of two groups.

 Researchers will assess whether the specifically designed education package reduces symptoms and improves quality of life, compared to standard care delivered by your doctor.